 - · Journal of Water Resources Planning and Management · 2017 Water Supply Infrastructure Planning: Decision-Making Framework to Classify Multiple Uncertainties and Evaluate Flexible Design

-- · Environmental Science & Technology · 2016 Personal vehicles evaluated against climate change mitigation targets
+- · Environmental Science & Technology · 2016 · *authors contributed equally Personal vehicles evaluated against climate change mitigation targets

 - · International Journal of Life Cycle Assessment · 2015 Integrated environmental and economic assessment of current and future fuel cell vehicles